Table Of Contents

 –Second-generation serial number: 49A2xxxx

-Figure 1 shows the Content Server first- and second-generation hardware referred to in this document.
+Figure 1 shows the first- and second-generation Content Server hardware.

 Figure 1 Content Server Hardware Editions